elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-concept-of-onesided-limits-and-provide-an-example.md

     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 related_article3:
-    id: 168339
+    id: 168331
     title: >-
-        Differentiate between scalar fields and vector fields with examples.
+        What is the product rule for derivatives and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/differentiate-between-scalar-fields-and-vector-fields-with-examples
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 related_article4:
-    id: 168337
+    id: 168326
     title: >-
-        State the Fundamental Theorem of Calculus and explain its significance.
+        How do you compose two functions and what are the properties of composite functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
+    url: /learn/mathematics/questions/how-do-you-compose-two-functions-and-what-are-the-properties-of-composite-functions
 related_article5:
-    id: 168340
+    id: 168337
     title: >-
-        What is the definition of a continuous function and what are the types of discontinuities?
+        State the Fundamental Theorem of Calculus and explain its significance.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
+    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
 ---

 &nbsp;